🇦🇺

 Where It Gets Harder

-Australia's vegan infrastructure is heavily concentrated along the coast and in major cities — venture inland or into regional areas and the same country can feel like a different destination entirely.
+Australia's vegan infrastructure is heavily concentrated along the coast and in major cities.
+A simple rule covers most situations: inside Melbourne, Sydney, Brisbane, or Perth, the dedicated scene is there.
+Outside those cities, self-cater from a supermarket or locate a Thai or Indian restaurant.
+The same country can feel like a different destination once you move inland.

 🛣

-Country towns, highway rest stops, and outback roadhouses are built around a meat pie and petrol station model.
-Pub bistro menus default to steak, chicken parma, and fish and chips.
-Options exist but require active searching — Thai and Indian restaurants in regional towns remain the most reliable fallback.
+Country towns, highway rest stops, and outback roadhouses default to steak, chicken parma, and fish and chips.
+Pub bistro menus are built around meat-centred cooking.
+Options exist but require active searching.
+Thai and Indian restaurants in regional towns are the most reliable fallback, and supermarkets remain well-stocked even in smaller centres.

 🏨

-Country pub "hotels" offering accommodation typically serve meals only from a limited bistro menu.
-If the pub is the only eating option in town and there's no room kitchen, choices can be genuinely restricted to chips and side salad.
-Book self-contained accommodation for any regional leg where possible.
+Country pub hotels offering accommodation typically serve meals only from a limited bistro menu with no room kitchen.
+If the pub is the only eating venue in town, choices can be restricted to chips without chicken salt and a side salad.
+Book self-contained accommodation for any regional leg where possible to maintain supermarket-based cooking access.

 🥩

-Social barbecues — a cultural cornerstone — typically share a grill surface across all food.
+Social barbecues share a grill surface across all food as standard practice.
 If cross-contamination matters to you, bring your own food or ask whether a clean section of the grill is available.
-Sausage rolls and meat pies at sports events and service stations are essentially never vegan, even when they look like they might be.
+Sausage rolls and meat pies at sports events and petrol stations are essentially never vegan even when they appear to contain only pastry and vegetables.

 🥗

-Café salads frequently arrive with feta as a default garnish.
-Grain bowls and roasted vegetable dishes at non-vegan venues are often dressed with aioli (egg-based).
-A "plant-based" label on a café board sometimes means reducing meat — not a strict vegan formulation.
-Always ask rather than assuming.
+Café salads frequently include feta as a default garnish without listing it.
+Grain bowls and roasted vegetable dishes at non-vegan venues are often dressed with aioli, which is egg-based.
+A "plant-based" label on a café menu or product sometimes means a reduced-meat formulation rather than a strict vegan product.
+Always ask rather than assuming, and say "vegan" rather than "plant-based" when you order.

 Is this ranking right?